 When Lexi was tiny I used to make sheets and blocks of ice for her to play with in summer.
 She almost always ended up licking and sucking on chunks of ice.
 It makes for great sensory play and helps keep your child hydrated.

 Make infused water

 As I have mentioned before, I love lemon water!
 Lexi HATES lemon water.
-But she loves pretty fruit infused waters.
-I freeze berries, fruit, mint (and other herbs) and edible flowers in ice cubes.
+But she loves pretty fruit-infused waters.
+I freeze berries, fruit, mint (and other herbs), and edible flowers in ice cubes.
 On a particularly hot day they will keep the water cool and start to infuse it as the ice melts.

 Have you ever seen a child digging at the bottom of a glass for the lemon or ice?
 I guarantee your kids will be digging for the fruit.
 For the ins and outs of making infused water check out THIS post.

 Not sure which flowers are edible?
 Try some of these:

-A couple of our favourite combinations are…
+A couple of our favourite fruit combinations are…